-- The Risk Management Committee is headed by Alexander Patricio as Chairman, with Directors Jui-Cheng Huang, Li-Hsuan Juan, and Independent Directors Luis Benitez Jr. and Stephen Sy, as Members.
+- The Risk Management Committee is headed by Alexander Patricio as Chairman, with Director Li-Hsuan Juan, and Independent Directors Stephen Sy and Luis Y. Benitez, Jr., as Members.
 Responsible for the development and oversight of the Bank's Risk Management Program, the Risk Management Committee oversees the system of limits to discretionary authority that the Board delegates to management.
 It is tasked to ensure that the system remains effective, that the limits are observed, and that immediate corrective actions are taken whenever limits are breached.
 To achieve this, the Committee takes on the critical role of identifying and evaluating the Bank's risk exposures, ensuring that the appropriate risk management strategies and plans are in place and ready to be executed as necessary, and evaluating the risk management plan to ensure its continued relevance, comprehensiveness, and effectiveness.
 Hand in hand with the Chief Risk Officer which functions under the auspices of the Committee, it performs oversight functions in managing credit, market, liquidity, operational risks, IT Steering Committee, and Information Security Office. - The Trust Committee is headed by Cheng-Hsin Wang as Chairman, with William B. Go, Oliver D. Jimeno, Jui-Cheng Huang and the Trust Officer as Members.
-It is a special committee who reports directly to the Board of Directors and is primarily responsible for overseeing the fiduciary activities of the Bank in discharging its function, the committee ensures (1) that fiduciary activities are conducted in accordance with applicable laws, rules and regulations and prudent practices; (2) that policies and procedures that translate the Board's objectives and risk tolerance into prudent operating standards are in place and continue to be relevant, comprehensive and effective; (3) oversee the implementation of the risk management framework and ensure that internal controls are in place relative to fiduciary activities; (4) adopt an appropriate organizational structure/staffing pattern and operating budgets that shall enable the Trust Department to effectively carry out its functions; (5) oversee and evaluate the performance of the Trust Officer; (6) Conduct regular meetings at least once every quarter or more frequently as necessary, depending on the size and complexity of the fiduciary business and (7) report regularly to the Board of Directors on matters arising from fiduciary activities.
+It is a special committee which reports directly to the Board of Directors and is primarily responsible for overseeing the fiduciary activities of the Bank in discharging its function.
+The committee: (1) ensures that fiduciary activities are conducted in accordance with applicable laws, rules and regulations and prudent practices; (2) ensures that policies and procedures that translate the Board's objectives and risk tolerance into prudent operating standards are in place and continue to be relevant, comprehensive and effective; (3) oversees the implementation of the risk management framework and ensures that internal controls are in place relative to fiduciary activities; (4) adopts an appropriate organizational structure/staffing pattern and operating budget that shall enable the Trust Department to effectively carry out its functions; (5) oversees and evaluates the performance of the Trust Officer; (6) conducts regular meetings at least once every quarter or more frequently as necessary, depending on the size and complexity of the fiduciary business; and (7) report regularly to the Board of Directors on matters arising from fiduciary activities.